Are you unsure how to identify the best skills to include on your resume? We’ll show you how and where to put them.

 1. Brainstorm your skills

+Start by listing all the skills you possess that can help you succeed at work.
 Some work-related abilities are learned in school, others are mastered on the job, and sometimes they’re picked up through extracurricular activities or volunteer work.
-These types of skill are known as hard skills.

 2. Check the job ad

-You can figure out what the hiring manager wants if you look close enough — particularly when it comes to desirable soft skills.
+Even when certain skills aren’t mentioned explicitly, you can figure out what the hiring manager wants if you look closely enough.

 Check out these four examples: